-This is my twelfth year teaching, and my third year at McKinley Technology High School in the District of Columbia Public Schools.
-During the past twelve years I have taught at the middle, high school, community college, and university levels.
+This is my thirteenth year teaching, and my fourth year at McKinley Technology High School in the District of Columbia Public Schools.
+During the thirteen years I have taught at the middle, high school, community college, and university levels.

 I graduated from Bloomsburg University of Pennsylvania with a B.S. in Business Administration/Accounting and minor in mathematics & statistics.
 I earned my Master's degree from BU in Business Education in 2004 and a doctoral degree in Educational Leadership/Educational Technology doctoral degree at Wilkes University in Wilkes Barre, PA.
 My PA Department of Education certifications include Business, Computer, & Information Technology K-12, Libary Science K-12, Middle Level Mathematics 7-9, Instructional Technology Specialist K-12, and English as a Second Language Specialist.
 I also hold teaching licenses in the District of Columbia, Maryland, and Virginia.

 In 2013, I was awarded AFCEA DC STEM Teacher of the Quarter for the second quarter.

 In 2011, I was to be named one of fifty Siemens STEM Institute fellows selected nationwide for the second annual 2011-2012 class in Washington, D.C. this summer.